scipy-conference/scipy_proceedings/papers/kathryn_huff/kathryn_huff.rst

 Fundamentally, to determine the temperature change in a thermal body of the reactor, we rely on relations between temperature, heat capacity, and thermal resistance.
-As in Table \ref{tab:lumpedcap}, the heat flow out of body :math:`i` is the sum of surface heat flow by conduction, convection, radiaion, and other mechanisms to each adjacent body, :math:`j` [lienhard_v_heat_2011]_:
+As in Table :ref:`tab:lumpedcap`, the heat flow out of body :math:`i` is the sum of surface heat flow by conduction, convection, radiation, and other mechanisms to each adjacent body, :math:`j` [lienhard_v_heat_2011]_:

 .. math::